-Travel to a destination cannot be complete without the local food.
+Travel to a destination cannot be complete without local food.
 Every place no matter how small or big has a local delicacy hidden in its regional cuisine.
-Most of the times ingredients remain the same but it’s the process that makes all the difference.
-Bamboo Chicken is one such traditional delicious Chicken Recipe of Araku Valley.
+Most of the time ingredients remain the same.
+But it’s the process that makes all the difference.
+The Bamboo Chicken delicacy at Araku Valley is one such traditional delicious chicken recipe of Araku Valley.

-Bamboo Chicken Recipe from Araku Valley.
+Bamboo Chicken Recipe from Araku Valley

-Trade Mark Chicken Delicacy of Araku.
+Trade Mark Chicken Delicacy of Araku

-My only grouse is that being a vegetarian I could not enjoy the bamboo cooking.
+My only grouse is that being a vegetarian I could not enjoy bamboo cooking.
 I tried asking them if they can make anything vegetarian using the same method.
 But no one showed any enthusiasm at the suggestion.
 They only smiled and I tried to guess the taste from the faces of those who were eating.

 You will find the beautiful landscape of the Coffee plantations along the roads leading to the town.
 It is a pleasant drive through the beauty of nature.

 Recommend you to read the following Places to visit in Araku Valley.